· Updated

 How to Get Your WeatherLink API Key (Step by Step)

-Your Davis station uploads its readings to your account at weatherlink.com.
-An API key is a pair of values, an API Key and an API Secret, that gives a third-party app permission to fetch those readings on your behalf.
+A WeatherLink API key is a pair of credentials — an API Key and an API Secret — that lets a third-party app read your Davis station's data from weatherlink.com on your behalf.
+It is free on every plan, read-only, and completely separate from your account password.
 Think of it as a read-only pass to your own data.

 A few things worth knowing up front:

 So when you see the option, choose v2.
-If an app asks for "your WeatherLink API key and secret," it almost certainly means a v2 key.
+If an app asks for "your WeatherLink API key and secret," it almost certainly means a v2 key — the secret is the giveaway, because v1 keys work differently.

 Go to weatherlink.com/account and sign in with the email and password you use for WeatherLink.
 This is the account your station already reports to, the same one you use to view your live data.